 Entrepreneurs and business owners often put off wealth planning because they’re so busy with their businesses.
 Yet, wealth planning is a crucial part of protecting everything they’ve worked so hard for.
 That’s because their personal and business finances can be interconnected, but they aren’t always at the same stage of growth.
 This guide by BMO outlines a few key phases for entrepreneurs to consider where wealth planning can really prove its worth, including growing their business, protecting their livelihood, and planning their exit.

 For business owners and their advisors, it’s probably not surprising that buying another company or other assets requires moving with speed and diligence.
 But gaining an edge—and winning—on the buy side is a bit more complicated.
 Effective companies tend to deploy a series of purposeful tactics and avoid common mistakes when pursuing acquisitions.
-This article by William Blair & Company outlines five tactics to implement and five mistakes to avoid for any company considering an acquisition.
+This article outlines five tactics to implement and five mistakes to avoid for any company considering an acquisition.

 Effective pre-liquidity planning is always important for a business owner considering a business sale, exit, or other transaction.
-But several recent and upcoming developments—related to estate laws, small-business tax exemptions, residency trends, philanthropic endeavors, and high interest rates—make 2024 a uniquely challenging year.
-This article by William Blair outlines why these developments are particularly salient for founder-owned companies and offers guidance specifically tailored for them in the run-up to a liquidity event.
+But several recent and upcoming developments—related to estate laws, small-business tax exemptions, residency trends, philanthropic endeavors, and high interest rates—make the year uniquely challenging.
+This article outlines why these developments are particularly salient for founder-owned companies and offers guidance specifically tailored for them in the run-up to a liquidity event.